Machine learning course for VIVE

 ### END SOLUTION

-Having now preprocessed the text, we want to implement a bag-of-words
+Having now preprocessed the text, we want to implement a bag-of-words model.

 Exercise 3.5

-Implement a model that count the amount of unique words in each sentence by filling in the missing code > Hints: > > Try importing
+Implement a model that count the amount of unique words in each sentence by filling in the missing code > Hints: > > Try importing CountVectorizer > > It has a method which both fits and transforms the data in one go.

 from sklearn.feature_extraction.text import FILL IN

-= FILL IN
+vectorizer = FILL IN

-= df.review_extended_clean
+X = df.review_extended_clean

-= FILL IN X_bag
+X_bag = FILL IN

 ### BEGIN SOLUTION